International PIAAC Research Conference 2022: "Skills for Future", organised by Gesis - Leibniz Institute for the Social Sciences

-PIAAC Methodological Seminar: "The use of test scores in secondary analysis" OECD Annex in Boulogne, 14 June 2019
+PIAAC Methodological Seminar: "The use of test scores in secondary analysis", OECD, Boulogne-Billancourt, France, 14 June 2019

-OECD Methodological conference on cross-country comparability of questionnaire scales, OECD Headquarters, France, 8-9 November 2018
+OECD Methodological conference on cross-country comparability of questionnaire scales, OECD Headquarters, Paris, France, 8-9 November 2018

 OECD-GESIS Seminar on: 'Translating and Adapting Instruments in Large-Scale Assessments', OECD Headquarters, Paris, France, 7-8 June 2018

 The aim of the methodological seminars is to encourage discussion and cross-fertilisation of ideas between the range of actors and communities involved in the design, management and analysis of large-scale assessments.
 The topic of translation and adaptation of instruments has been chosen for 2018 as it is a key to achieving the goals of cross-linguistic and cross cultural comparability in international studies.
-(Agenda, List of speakers, Presentations).
+(Agenda; List of speakers; Presentations; meeting report).

 OECD Seminar on: Managing the Quality of Data Collection in Large Scale Assessments, OECD Headquarters, Paris, France, 11-12 May 2017